metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 login form to hyde differences between them that should not be reported to users.

 Does not garbage-collect nor pack stored RequestCounts.

-Unit tests of the TresholdGovernor class are included, but only run from a UnitTestController (not included in the bundle).

 DOCUMENTATION
 -------------